snowdrop/k8s-infra/README.md

 # Instructions to install OpenShift and Cloud Native Features

-This project details prerequisites and steps required to prepare your machine / environment to :
+This project details prerequisites and steps required to prepare the machine / environment to become a Cloud Development Platform using as foundation - Linux Container and OpenShift as the orchestration and management platform of the containers.

+The documentation has been designed around the following topics

 - Become a Docker machine
 - Next, to provision OpenShift and
-- Finally to turn it on into a Cloud Native Developer Box
+- Finally to turn it on into a Cloud Native Developer Box !

 ## Become a Docker Machine